Skip to content

 Note: Replace your-region with your AWS Region.

-Use the AWS Systems Manager automation runbook to restore a single EC2 instance
+Use the Systems Manager Automation runbook to restore a single EC2 instance

-To use AWSSupport-StartEC2RescueWorkflow to automate recovery, open the runbook on the Systems Manager console, and select the Region and instance that you're recovering.
-If your EBS root volume is encrypted, then set AllowEncryptedVolume to True.
+To use AWSSupport-StartEC2RescueWorkflow to automate recovery, open the runbook on the Systems Manager console.
+Then select the Region and instance that you want to recover.
+If your Amazon EBS root volume is encrypted, then set AllowEncryptedVolume to True.

 The runbook workflow launches a temporary EC2 instance (helper instance) in a virtual private cloud (VPC).
-The helper instance is automatically associated with the default security group of the VPC.
+The workflow automatically associates the helper instance with the default security group of the VPC.
 The instance must allow outbound HTTPS (port TCP 443) communication to both Amazon Simple Storage Service (Amazon S3) and Systems Manager endpoints.

 You must launch the instance in one of the following subnets so that the instance reaches the required AWS services to complete the workflow tasks: